fireflycons/tips-for-CKA-CKAD-CKS/README.md

     1. Save changes with `:w`
     1. In other pane `kubectl apply -f ...`
     1. If error in YAML repeat the above till it works
-* Where a question asks you to ssh to another nodes e.g. when doing a cluster upgrade, you can have one prompt on the control plane and the other on a worker node.
+* Where a question asks you to ssh to other nodes e.g. when doing a cluster upgrade, you can have one prompt on the control plane and the other on a worker node.

 ### Installing in lab environments